turingschool/career-development-curriculum/module_three/job_search_strategies.md

 #### Objectives

-* Pivot job search priorities to focus on finding people and companies you're interested in
+* Describe a step-by-step plan for a job application, including research, outreach, and follow-up
 * Create and effectively use a [jobtrack.io](https://jobtrack.io/) account for your job search
-* Discuss how to use tools such as Meetup, LinkedIn, BuiltIn, and other sites to find opportunities
-* Redefine how to use job boards or job listings to capitalize on opportunities
-* Begin research on companies and jobs to jumpstart your job search
+* Start a list of companies and jobs to research

 ### Prep for Your Job Search: Using Jobtrack.io
 The first step to a successful job search is to utilize a tracking system, which we'll set up today with [jobtrack.io](https://jobtrack.io/).
 Having this system to keep track of everything from companies you're interested in to notes from coffee meetings will be highly beneficial in helping you stay organized in the job search.
 In order to successfully pass your Module 4 portfolio, you'll need to discuss how you're using Jobtrack in your portfolio review in your PD deliverable, found [here](https://github.com/turingschool/career-development-curriculum/blob/master/module_four/post_grad_plan.md).

 [Jobtrack.io](https://jobtrack.io) was built specifically for job seekers.
 It allows you to track relationships with companies and where you are in the process, pulling in data about companies intuitively through its free Chrome extension.
 You are also able to manage versions of your resume and cover letters within the tool, and it will send you reminders to proceed in different steps of the process with companies.

-Let's walk through how to set up and use Jobtrack.
+Demo: Let's walk through how to set up and use Jobtrack.

 **Tips:**